jimhigson/oboe.js-dissertation/main/main.md

 loaded, this new batch is converted to HTML and added to the bottom of the page.
 Applied repeatedly the illusion of an infinitely long page is maintained, albeit punctuated with pauses whenever new content is loaded.
 There is
 a tradeoff in the presentation layer between sporadically requesting many items and frequently requesting a few.
-At one extreme the interface
-suffers long but occasional pauses, whereas at the other it regularly falters momentarily.
+At one extreme the interface would occasionally falter for a longer time, whereas at the other it would pause momentarily but with greater regularity.

 Progressive loading could render this tradeoff unnecessary by simultaneously delivering the best of both strategies.
 In